Virtual reality applications: VR Use in Surgery

-Virtual reality is also tested in the field of behavioral activation therapy.
-BA therapy encourages patient to change their mood by scheduling positive activities into the day-to-day life.
+Virtual reality has also been tested in the field of behavioral activation (BA) therapy.
+BA therapy encourages patients to change their mood by scheduling positive activities into their day-to-day life.
 Due to a lack of access to trained providers, physical constraints or financial reasons, many patients are not able to attend BA therapy.
-Researchers are trying to overcome these challenges by providing BA via virtual reality.
-The idea of the concept is to enable especially elderly adults to participate in engaging activities that they wouldn't be able to attend without VR.
-Possibly, the so called "BA-inspired VR protocols" will mitigate the lower mood, life satisfaction, and likelihood of depressions.
+Researchers are trying to overcome these challenges by providing BA therapy via virtual reality, enabling patients, especially elderly adults, to engage in activities that they would not be able to attend without VR.
+Possibly, the so-called "BA-inspired VR protocols" can improve mood, life satisfaction, and likelihood of depression.

-Furthermore researchers are using VR to study how people with social anxiety learn and make decisions.
-Aim is to improve interventions of anxiety disorders.
+A VR therapy has been designed to help people with psychosis and agoraphobia manage their avoidance of outside environments.
+In the therapy, users wear a headset, and a virtual character provides psychological advice and guides them as they explore simulated environments (such as a café or a busy street).
+The National Institute for Health and Care Excellence (NICE) is assessing the therapy to see if it should be recommended on the National Health Service (NHS).

+Another mentioned area of VR therapy is the treatment of eating disorders and body image disorders.
+Individuals can make your own body image by having a subject embody avatars with different characteristics.
+With this, people can practice handling these stressful situations and simulate and practice, such as grocery shopping or observing one's own body in the mirror.
+According to Mittal Himani, "Virtual Reality Distraction Therapy provides many levels of interactions to patients allowing the use of many senses thus encouraging them to be immersed in the virtual world experience.
+The higher the user's immersion means more attention in the virtual world and less attention to other signals of pain.
+A research study using VR as a distraction intervention was conducted in 2 sessions over a period of 8 weeks with 28 participants."

+VR Use in Rehabilitation

-Immersive VR can motivate exercise with challenged sedentary users, such as for rehabilitation centers or senior citizen homes, increasing quality of life and independence through increased physical activity (see right image).
+Immersive VR can motivate exercise with challenged sedentary users, applicable in rehabilitation centers or senior citizen homes, increasing users' quality of life and independence through increased physical activity.
+In particular, some companies and researchers are adapting VR for fitness, motivating physical therapy or exercise, either by contextualizing, like biking through VR-based experiences (see right image), or by using gamification to encourage exercise.
 Immersive VR has also been shown useful for acute pain management, on the theory that it may distract people, reducing their experience of pain.

-Some companies and researchers are adapting VR for fitness, either motivating physical therapy or exercise, e.g. by contextualizing e.g. biking through VR-based experiences (see right image), or by using gamification concepts to encourage exercise.

-Research has shown that dementia patients given virtual reminiscence therapy reduced incidences of dementia related symptoms.
-Virtual reminiscence therapy allows for creating virtual environments tailored to the patient allowing them to remember old memories more easily which may improve overall quality of life.
-Developments in VR usage in dementia could also make psychological therapies for dementia more cost-effective by providing alternate sources of stimulation that are cheaper and work better.
+Research has shown that dementia patients given virtual reminiscence therapy experienced reduced incidences of dementia related symptoms.
+Virtual reminiscence therapy creates virtual environments tailored to the patient, allowing them to remember old memories more easily, which may improve overall quality of life.

-Virtual reality and surgery

-The first collaborative virtual reality surgery was successfully performed June 2022, in Brazil by paediatric surgeron Noor ul Owase Jeelani, of Great Ormond Street Hospital in London.
-The surgery, a separation of conjoined twins, was conducted collaboratively in a 'virtual reality room' by Dr. Jeelani and Dr. Gabriel Mufarrej, head of paediatric surgery at Instituto Estadual do Cerebro Paulo Niemeyer in Brazil.